-- Practicing physical distancing of 3 feet or more to the greatest extent possible in conjunction with requiring face coverings as outlined by the CDC - Face coverings will be required for all staff and students, with the exception of those with a medical condition, while eating, during gym class, and while outdoors - Encouraging regular hand-washing for 20 seconds or more - Providing hand sanitizer and encouraging individuals to use it when entering/exiting classrooms and shared spaces (e.g. gym, library, office, etc.) - Sharing of supplies will be discouraged to the best of our ability - Covering coughs and sneezes - Cleaning and disinfecting frequently touched surfaces
+- Practicing physical distancing of 3 feet or more to the greatest extent possible - Encouraging regular hand-washing for 20 seconds or more - Providing hand sanitizer and encouraging individuals to use it when entering/exiting classrooms and shared spaces (e.g. gym, library, office, etc.) - Covering coughs and sneezes - Cleaning and disinfecting frequently touched surfaces - Optional mask wearing for staff and students